chamilo/chamilo-lms/README.md

 ## Quick install

+**Chamilo 2.0 is still in development stage.
+This install procedure is for reference only.
+For a stable Chamilo, please install Chamilo 1.11.x.
+See the 1.11.x branch README.md for details.**

 We assume you have already installed "yarn" and "composer" and you're installing the portal in a domain, not in a sub folder inside a domain.